TheRealL4D2Ellis/GunEdit/README.md

 # PavlovVR-PushDefenderWipe
 A blueprint to wipe all defenders after an objective or an group of objectives got captured/destroyed.
+-Folders have dependencies, single files outside of the folders dont

 # M_ChangeTextureColorByMask